-Independent Book Review: Students will read a book from the class reading list (below), write a review of the book and present the main points to the class.
+Independent Book Review: Students will read a book from the class reading list (see suggested list in the Book Review- Preview Assignments Folder), then write a review of the book and present the main points to the class.
 You will make selection by Class 3, present a short (2-minute) preview in Class 5, and submit the review in Class 8.
 Book reviews will be presented during Classes 8 to 11.